The University of British Columbia

 Each year, ASPB, through its Women in Plant Biology Committee, awards travel grants to attend the Plant Biology annual meeting to early-career women investigators.
 Read more Read More

-At the heart of the beautiful Okanagan Valley, the Plant Bioactive Compounds Research (Plant BioCoRe) group, lead by Dr. Thu-Thuy Dang, integrates biochemistry, chemistry, bioinformatics, and molecular genetics to elucidate and engineer the biosynthesis of valuable small molecules from medicinal plants.
-Our ultimate aim is to learn and translate natural metabolism into innovative biotechnologies to meet the ever-increasing demands of high-value chemicals.
+Plants produce hundreds of thousands of distinct small-molecule natural products, many of which are valuable nutrients, commodity products, and therapeutics.
+At the heart of the beautiful Okanagan Valley, the Plant Bioactive Compounds Research (PlantBioCoRe) group, led by Dr. Thu-Thuy Dang, integrates biochemistry, chemistry, bioinformatics, and molecular genetics to elucidate and engineer the biosynthesis of valuable small molecules from medicinal plants.
+Our ultimate aim is to learn from and translate natural metabolism into innovative biotechnologies to meet the ever-increasing demand for high-value chemicals.

 Dang Group